Skip to Content

 Are you ready to shop?
 Then you have to head to Metropolis at Metrotown, one of the largest indoor malls in the area, with over 400 stores.
 This is the place to stock up on some souvenirs or just pick out a new outfit!
 They have some popular and trendy stores like Uniqlo, Muji, Lululemon, Herschel, and Oak+Fort.

 After a day of shopping, you’ll need to regain some energy.
 Luckily, the Metrotown area is home to so many amazing Chinese restaurants.
-We highly recommend checking out Dinesty Dumpling House for Dim Sum, which are small shareable servings of food.
+We highly recommend checking out Dinesty Dumpling House for Dim Sum.
 They’re known for their dumplings, so try the steamed pork soup dumplings – delicious!

 25. Eat fresh seafood